vatass/ConformalBiomarkerTrajectories/README.md

 This work presents a novel approach for predicting biomarker trajectories with uncertainty quantification using conformal prediction methods.
 The method addresses the challenge of predicting biomarker evolution over time when measurement times are irregular and random.

 ### Figure.
-Predictive Bounds Before and After Conformalization
+Irregular and Randomly-timed Biomarker Trajectories
 ![Irregular and Randomly-timed Biomarker Trajectories](IrregularPatientTrajectories.png)